NordicESMhub/GEO4962/_episodes/05-simulations.md

 ./xmlchange RUN_REFDATE=0009-01-01
 </pre>

-We also need to define the**START DATE** for the control experiment (that will make it easier to compare the outputs of the experiment with those of the same month from the control run).
+We also need to define the **START DATE** for your experiment (that will make it easier to compare the outputs of the experiment with those of the same month from the control run).

 <font color="red">On Abel:</font>

-<pre>./xmlchange RUN_TYPE=hybrid
-./xmlchange RUN_STARTDATE=0009-01-01
+<pre>./xmlchange RUN_STARTDATE=0009-01-01
 </pre>

 ### Setup your new experiment duration

-Before running the long simulation (14 months), you would like to check your new settings on a short experiment.
+Before running the long simulation (14 months), it is sensible to check your new settings on a short experiment that will take only a few minutes to run, to make sure everything is done as you expected (and if not, to correct any mistake).

 You will run 5 days first, check the results and then restart the same experiment for 14 months.